 If you’re looking to expand your Fujifilm kit but have a bit of a tight budget, don’t fret – we’re here to help with ten affordable lenses for Fujifilm users.
-While Fujifilm isn’t the cheapest camera system, there are plenty of cheaper lens options available, probably more than you’d think.
-Fujifilm actually has a whole line of lenses – the XC lenses – for those who want something a bit cheaper for X-mount.
+While Fujifilm isn’t the most affordable camera system, there are plenty of more reasonable lens options available, probably more than you’d think.
+Fujifilm actually has a whole line of lenses – the XC lenses – for those who want something a bit more inexpensive for X-mount.

 Of course, we’re not just talking about X-mount, as Fujifilm also has its range of mirrorless medium format GF-mount cameras to think about.
 While we’ve devoted most of this guide to the APS-C X system, as we suspect that’s what most users will be looking for, we’ve included a couple of relatively affordable GF options in their own section, for those who want medium format options.
 You can see all our Fujifilm camera offerings here.